NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.GeneralStatisticsMetric Enum Reference

-This is an enumeration of the possible general statistics that can be requested during playback of HLS, DASH or SS content in NexPlayer™.
+This is an enumeration of the possible general statistics that can be requested during playback of HLS, DASH or SS content in NexPlayer.

 The statistics defined here are for general playback of HLS, DASH or SS content.
 If statistics about the initialization of content are required, please review ***InitialStatisticsMetric*** instead.